 The main objective of this study is to describe the demographic characteristics and attitude of community mediators as well as the practice of community mediation in Malaysia.
 There has been very little empirical research on community mediation in Malaysia despite the extensive research elsewhere.
-Much of the literature on the formal practice of community mediation emanates from the United States, Japan, South Korea, China, and even Singapore.
-An indepth study by Provencher (1968) highlighted that the Ketua Kampung (village head leader) is responsible for resolving disputes in a village.
-In pre-colonial traditional Malay societies, the respected elders in the community and Ketua Kampung can even mediate family disputes.
-This is in the event when the elders in the family failed to reconcile the disputants.
+Much of the literature on the formal practice of community mediation emanates from the United States, Japan, South Korea, China and even Singapore.
+An in-depth study by Provencher (1968) highlighted that the ketua kampung is responsible for resolving disputes in a village.
+In pre-colonial traditional Malay societies, the respected elders in the community and ketua kampung can even mediate family disputes.
+This is in the event that the elders in the family fail to reconcile the disputants.

-One empirical research worth to be referred to is an early research on community mediation in Malaysia by Wall and Callister conducted in 1999.
-This research centred on the questions whether Malaysians depend on the courts to settle disputes in their neighbourhood or like the Chinese, Japanese, South Korean, and Singaporean, who depend on a neutral third-party in their communities to unravel disputes; if there is a third-party mediation, who are the mediators and how do they dealt with the disputes.
+One empirical research worth to be referred to is an early research on community mediation in Malaysia by Wall and Callister (1999).
+This research centred on the questions whether Malaysians depend on the courts to settle disputes in their neighbourhood or like the Chinese, Japanese, South Koreans and Singaporeans, depend on a neutral third-party in their communities to unravel disputes; if there is a third-party mediation, who are the mediators and how do they deal with the disputes.
 The research determines the similarity in dealing with disputes between Malaysian city residents with other city residents globally i.e., whether they endure the dispute, control it themselves, or call the police.
-On the other hand, on every occasion where disputes occur in a village, they are not immediately referred to the police but are delivered to the Ketua Kampung or Imam (Islamic religious leader).
-Wall and Callister (1999) similarly asserted that there are similarities and variations in the approaches and strategies taken by the Imam and Ketua Kampung.
-The Imam depends more on the prayer and moral/ethical standards than their secular colleagues.
+On the other hand, on every occasion where disputes occur in a village, they are not immediately referred to the police but are delivered to the ketua kampung or imam.
+Wall and Callister (1999) similarly assert that there are similarities and variations in the approaches and strategies taken by the imam and ketua kampung.
+The imam depends more on the prayer and moral/ethical standards than their secular colleagues.

-Hanna, Nora, and Akmal (2015) research the challenges confronted by community mediators.
-The challenges include the lack of recognition and acceptance from residents resulted from non-awareness of the mediation programme, lack of support (moral, facility, financial) from the DNUI, insufficient training, and lack of support from the Rukun Tetangga (RT) committee members.
-The researchers carried out interviews with sixty-five participants to gain data on the association between the RT programme and community mediation, and also the functions of the RT committee members in encouraging community/neighbourhood mediation.
+Hanna, Nora and Akmal (2015) research the challenges confronted by community mediators.
+The challenges include the lack of recognition and acceptance from residents resulting from non-awareness of the mediation programme, lack of support (moral, facility, financial) from the DNUI, insufficient training and lack of support from the rukun tetangga committee members.
+The researchers carried out interviews with 65 participants to gain data on the association between the rukun tetangga programme and community mediation, and also the functions of the rukun tetangga committee members in encouraging community/neighbourhood mediation.
 The residents and the committee participants were found to have no information on the community mediation programme.
-All respondents collectively responded "no" when they were enquired whether or not there was once an association between the mediation programme and the RT.
-The community mediation programme was not regarded as part of the RT.
+All respondents collectively responded "no" when they were enquired whether or not there was once an association between the mediation programme and the rukun tetangga.
+The community mediation programme was not regarded as part of the rukun tetangga.

 Consequently, many programmes for unity and integration functions were unable to encourage community mediation.

-The present study contributes to enriching empirical data relating to community mediation in Malaysia, in particular, with regards to the knowledge, attitude, and practice of the community mediators.
+The present study contributes to enriching empirical data relating to community mediation in Malaysia, in particular, with regards to the knowledge, attitude and practice of the community mediators.